-While it is indeed easy to spell check your entire presentation for any misspelled words, there are other options that you need to be aware of that will help checking your slides for spelling errors.
-Here are some tips to help you understand how you can do better proofing of your text content in PowerPoint 2013.
+While it is indeed easy to spell check your entire presentation for any misspelled words, there are other options that you need to be aware of that will help to check your slides for spelling errors.
+Here are some tips to help you understand how you can do better proofing of your text content in PowerPoint 2016 for Windows:

-Figure 1: Red squiggly line added underneath a word indicating wrong spelling
+Figure 1: Red squiggly line underneath a word indicates wrong spelling

-All you need to do now is right-click the word -- this brings up a contextual menu that offers a list of suggestions, highlighted in red within Figure 2.
+- All you need to do now is right-click the word.
+This brings up a contextual menu that offers one or more suggestions to replace the wrong word, as shown highlighted in red within Figure 2.
 To accept any of these suggestions, just click on the relevant suggestion.
-PowerPoint then replaces the misspelled word with the suggested word you chose.
+PowerPoint then replaces the misspelled word with the suggested word you choose.

 Figure 2: Contextual menu containing spelling suggestions

-Fortunately PowerPoint does spell check any text within text placeholders and text boxes on your slides.
+- Fortunately PowerPoint does spell check any text within text placeholders and text boxes on your slides.
 It also looks for spelling errors in text contained within tables, SmartArt, slide notes, and shapes.
-Remember though -- you must always manually check all spellings within charts!
+Remember though, that you must always manually check all spellings within charts!

 - Remember that everything on your PowerPoint slide is larger than life.
 A spelling error within a 20 page Word document may go unnoticed but the same misspelled word in 44 pt. size as a title of your PowerPoint slide will attract a disproportionate amount of attention, making the slide and the presenter look unprofessional.
 Make sure you spell check all your slide content before you present!